Tuition Payments & Finances

 Related checklist items

-- July 1 – Billing statement sent (new spring/transfer students only)
+- Beginning of December – Billing statement sent

 - Optional – FERPA Student Financial Records Release Form